KingricharVD/Astra-Coin/documentation/REWARDS.md

 # Rewards

 ## Definition
-__Block subsidity__ is a value in Divi which is created (minted) every new block.
+__Block subsidity__ is a value in Astra which is created (minted) every new block.
 Rewards are sent to different parties (Stakers, Masternodes, Treasury, etc).
 Will cover payments in next sections.
 __Superblock__ is a special block which creates a payment to treasury or lottery or something else in perspective.

 ## Subsidy over the time